spacemit-robotics/leisaac/docs/README.md

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

 >[!NOTE]
-> The Leisaac repository is already configured with GitHub Actions.
+> The LeIsaac repository is already configured with GitHub Actions.
 You only need to modify the relevant documents, verify the results locally, and then submit a PR; manual deployment is not necessary.